yongpinglooi/packer-ami-action/README.md

 ### Required

-The following inputs must be provided.
+The following inputs must be provided when calling the action.

 * `aws-access-key-id` - The AWS access key to use to access the EC2 API.
 * `aws-secret-access-key` - The AWS access key secret.
 * `aws-region` - The AWS region to provision the instance in.
 * `build` - The packer build name.

+The following inputs must be provided as environment vairiables.

+* `SUBNET_ID` - The VPC subnet to provision the instance into.

 ### Optional